texfaq/texfaq.github.io/FAQ-varwidth.md

 ---

-The `minipage` environment requires you to specify the width of the ''page'' you're going to create.
+The `minipage` environment requires you to specify the width of the "page" you're going to create.
 This is sometimes
 inconvenient: you would like to occupy less space, if possible, but `minipage` sets a box that is exactly the width you specified.